For the perfect gift or for charity, these adorable baby blanket knitting patterns will have everyone cooing

 On the website, they just call this a Knit Baby Blanket, but the elegant pattern will immediately remind you of lace.
 I think this makes a perfect Christening blanket if you’re a few weeks too late to give a baby blanket: it’s beautiful, delicate, and will match just about any Christening gown.
 I edged it in pastels for a fancier feel, but you could leave it as is and it would still look great.

-The pattern suggests actual wool, but I would personally avoid that -- you never know what’s going to chafe an infant’s delicate skin, and there are plenty of adults who cringe when they come in contact with wool.
+Just be sure you use a very soft yarn, since the hood will cradle baby’s face.
+The pattern suggests actual wool, but I would avoid that.
+You never know what’s going to chafe an infant’s delicate skin, and plenty of adults cringe when they come in contact with wool.

-If this isn’t enough for you, you can find many more free knitting patterns here.
+If this isn’t enough for you, you can find many more free blanket knitting patterns here.